-- Burlington Northern Santa Fe Railroad has proposed the expansion of the rail lines of the Tehachapi Loop that run adjacent to La Paz.
-The expansion project could potentially have short-term impacts on the delivery of educational and interpretive programs at La Paz during construction due to air quality impacts and an increase in traffic, noise and vibration, and long-term impacts from the noise associated with increased rail traffic. - The Route 99 Corridor Enhancement Master Plan identifies several lane widening projects to increase Route 99 from four to six lanes.
+The Burlington Northern and Santa Fe Railroad has proposed the expansion of the rail lines of the Tehachapi Loop that run adjacent to the La Paz property.
+The expansion project could potentially have

+- short-term impacts on the delivery of educational and interpretive programs at La Paz during construction due to air quality impacts and an increase in traffic, noise and vibration, and long-term impacts from the noise associated with increased rail traffic. - The Route 99 Corridor Enhancement Master Plan identifies several lane widening projects to expand Route 99 from four to six lanes.
 These projects could potentially impact historic resources along the march route.
 These projects could also provide opportunities to install trail markers and interpretive signage. - Santa Rita Center is under-used and has experienced some deterioration.
-Nearby Phoenix Sky Harbor International Airport has purchased surrounding properties and demolished structures as part of the airport's expansion plans. - The Old Monterey County Jail has deteriorated due to disuse and lack of maintenance.
-The jail has been vacant for

-- 34 years and has been proposed for demolition.
-The property condition report (2000) indicated issues with roof, HVAC electrical plumbing, and concrete spalling (deterioration). - The remains of the adobe house on the Chavez family homestead site in the Yuma area faces threats from erosion and other sources of deterioration, including dredging of an irrigation canal less than ten feet from the site.
+Nearby Phoenix Sky Harbor International Airport has purchased surrounding properties and demolished structures as part of the airport's expansion plans. - The Old Monterey County Jail has been vacant for 34 years and was at one time proposed for demolition.
+While the building has deteriorated, issues with the roof, HVAC, plumbing and spalling of concrete were determined in 2000 to be reparable.
+Monterey County has taken steps since 2002 to maintain the jail, including remediation of asbestos, encapsulation of lead paint and work to prevent water intrusion.
+The County is stabilizing the roof as an interim measure and is proposing façade repairs and roof weatherization for a portion of the jail. - The remains of the adobe house on the Chavez family homestead site in the Yuma area face threats from erosion and other sources of deterioration, including dredging of an irrigation canal less than ten feet from the site.
 Nearby, the Laguna School's physical integrity has been compromised.
 The building retains integrity of location and setting, but the addition of a metal storage structure and general deterioration of the building have eroded the integrity of design, materials and workmanship. - Although minor renovation work was recently completed on the Filipino Community Hall, the building has ongoing maintenance challenges.
-The current longterm tenants are leaving at end of 2011 which will likely also reduce the availability of funds for building maintenance.
+The current longterm tenants may leave in 2012 which would likely reduce the availability of funds for building maintenance.